Patrick Drake and Robin Scorpio

 Dr. Patrick Drake and Dr. Robin Scorpio-Drake are fictional characters and a supercouple from the ABC daytime drama General Hospital and its SOAPnet spin-off General Hospital:Night Shift.
 The couple is commonly referred to by the nickname "Scrubs", rather than by a portmanteau like other supercouples.
 Robin, the daughter of popular characters Robert Scorpio (Tristan Rogers) and Anna Devane (Finola Hughes), is portrayed by Kimberly McCullough, the original actress cast in the role who has portrayed the character sporadically since she was seven in 1985.
-Jason Thompson was cast as legendary 1980s character Dr. Noah Drake's (Rick Springfield) son Patrick in December 2005.
+Jason Thompson was cast as 1980s character Dr. Noah Drake's (Rick Springfield) son Patrick in December 2005.

 After their meeting for the first time and their first few scenes together, the developing couple's relationship became popular among General Hospital fans.
 After the birth of their daughter, Emma Grace Scorpio Drake, interrupts their first wedding on October 31, 2008 (she is born on-screen November 3), the couple finally weds on December 26, 2008.